-ATTN: Tax Change -- Ohio Estate Tax is Ending
+ATTN: Tax Change - Ohio Estate Tax has Ended

-Estates of individuals with a date of death prior to January 1, 2013: the Department still requires a tax release / tax waiver form for all asset transfers greater than $25,000.
-Estates with a net taxable value of $338,333 or less are effectively exempt from payment of the tax.
-A 6 percent tax rate applies to any net taxable value above that mark, up to $500,000.
-A 7 percent rate applies to any net taxable value over $500,000.
+Estates of individuals with a date of death prior to January 1, 2013: the Department still requires a tax release or a tax waiver form for all asset transfers greater than $25,000.
+Estates with a net taxable value of $338,333 or less were effectively exempt from payment of the tax.
+A 6% tax rate applied to any net taxable value above that mark, up to $500,000.
+A 7% tax rate applied to any net taxable value over $500,000.

 For more information on the tax, see the options below.